openthread/ot-docs/site/en/reference/cli/concepts/udp.md

 ### `open` command

-Use the `udp open` command to open a socket to begin UDP communication.
+Use the `udp open` command to open the socket to begin UDP communication.
 You then have the option to bind the socket to a specific IP address and port.

 ### `bind` command

-After you `open` a socket, you can run a `udp bind` command to assign an IPv6 address and a port to the open socket.
+After you `open` the socket, you can run a `udp bind` command to assign an IPv6 address and a port to the open socket.
 This binds the socket for communication.
 Assigning the IPv6 address and port is also referred to as naming the socket.
-If you do not directly `bind` the socket, connecting the socket or using it in a `udp send` command binds the socket to an ephemeral port.
+If you do not directly `bind` the socket, connecting the socket (`udp connect`) or using it in a `udp send` command binds the socket to an ephemeral port.

 ### `connect` command